RaulAdSe/Stockx-scraping-tool/README.md

 # Stockx-scraping-tool

-Used selenium, BeautifulSoup and pandas packages, between many others in order to retrieve the dynamic data from a webpage.
+Used selenium, beautifulSoup and pandas packages, between many others in order to retrieve dynamic data from a webpage.
 This dynamic data were the prices at which last 10 items were sold worldwide.
 Some operations were done and the results were automatically stored in an excel file.